Skip to main content

 In England, women’s football has only turned professional within the last decade.
 Even for Lauren’s generation, and certainly for mine, it wasn’t seen as a serious career option.
 “To be honest, I didn’t really think there was a pathway to be a professional women’s footballer,” she says.
 “At the time, there wasn’t much on TV; there weren’t female role models I necessarily looked up to because I wasn’t really aware of women footballers.”
 Until recently, the dream of having a football career for young girls was just that - a dream.

 The landscape is changing and tackling the gender inequality that is still so prevalent must be the focus.
 This is where the partnership with Starling fits perfectly.
 Their ethos of championing women and challenging the norm is what women’s football is all about.
-“It’s important to know that people have got your back and are willing for women’s football to keep progressing at the rate that it is,” states Lauren.
+“It’s important to know that people have got your back and are willing for women’s football to keep progressing at the rate that it is,” states Lauren, one of Starling’s ambassadors for the tournament.
 “It’s important to have Starling on this journey with us to make sure that it can keep improving as much as possible.”

 It makes Lauren’s role on and off the pitch even more crucial.
 In this sport, we always say that visibility is key, and she has become the one many girls look to as a role model.
 Despite her young age, it is a responsibility she relishes: “It’s important that I show the world the right way [to do things] and be professional.
 I want young girls to look up to me.”